U.S. flag

 Summary of Use during Lactation

-Little information is available on the clinical use of golimumab during breastfeeding.
-Because golimumab is a large protein molecule with a molecular weight of about 150,000 Da, the amount in milk is likely to be very low.
-It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.
+Limited information on golimumab indicates that it is almost undetectable in breastmilk.
+It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.[1]
 Until more data become available, golimumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
-Most experts feel that golimumab is probably acceptable to use during nursing.[1-8]
+Most experts and guidelines consider golimumab to be probably acceptable to use during nursing.[2-9] Waiting for at least 2 weeks postpartum to resume therapy may minimize transfer to the infant.[10]

 Drug Levels